J. Efrim Boritz, Ph.D., CPA, CA, CISA

 Diane Janvrin, PhD, CPA, CMA, CIA

-William Varner Associate Professor of Accounting
+William Varner Professor of Accounting

 Iowa State University, Department of Accounting, Ames, IA, USA